spinnaker/spinnaker/README.md

 `Echo` is also able to send events within Spinnaker to a predefined url, which is configurable under the `echo-rest` module.

-You can extend the way in which `echo` events are sent by implementing the `EchoEventListener` interface.
+You can extend the way in which `echo` events are sent by implementing the `EventListener` interface.

 ## Event Types